idrissneumann/tekton-task-images/README.md

 # Tekton tasks images

-Some cloud native image that will handle for you some common tekton tasks like:
+Some cloud native images that will handle for you some common tekton tasks like:

 * Slack publishing
 * Github comment on pull requests
 * Etc

 Some of the tasks are picked from the [tekton catalog](https://github.com/tektoncd/catalog) and updated a little bit.

 ## Git repositories

 * Main repo: https://gitlab.comwork.io/oss/tekton-task-images